Forming a wholesale marketing strategy is very important if you want to succeed in growing a wholesale business in 2020.

 Hope you have a great day!

-Free Shipping Is Always A Winner
+Shipping Deals Are Always A Winner

-If you’re having a low period of sales, a last-minute free shipping incentive can give you the boost you need before the end of the month.
+If you’re having a low period of sales, a last-minute shipping incentive can give you the boost you need before the end of the month.
 It can be a great winner to have in your back pocket.

 Again this depends on the kind of products you sell, some products are larger and therefore more expensive to ship.
 I only recommend doing free shipping promotions if you can cover the costs in your minimum order profit margins.